zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 is the HTTP status code returned by the Identity Provider.

 **Explanation**
-The HTTP code is one from the 40X variants to provide the reason of the failure.
+The HTTP code is one of the 40X variants that provides the reason for the failure.

 **Solution**

 Correct the Gateway configuration according to the code returned by the OIDC Identity Provider.

-**Symptom**
-`Failed to obtain JWKs from URI .
-Unexpected response: XXX.`
-where:

-- _XXX_
-is the HTTP status code returned by the Identity Provider.

-**Explanation**
-The HTTP code is one from the 40X variants to provide the reason of the failure.

-**Solution**

-Please verify the correct `jwks_uri` for the authorization server is configured properly in the config file .

 ### The access token validation fails with HTTP error